cycling · fitness · fitness classes · health · holiday fitness · motivation

 fitness · season transitions

-Sam is Telling New Stories
+Sam is Telling New Stories, Like Celebrating 50 Years in Canada

 It’s back to school and fall is approaching.
 I know it’s weeks off yet but university classes are back on and the leaves are turning.
 I looked back on past posts recently and blogged about the themes: dark, sadness, and fall riding.